 Florida’s wildlife and human population are encountering each other more often than ever before.
 As humans develop more open space and wildlife habitat is reduced and fragmented, encounters between humans and wildlife become more common.
 For most people, observing wildlife is a thrilling experience, but when an animal causes damage or attempts to share your living space, that thrill can turn to irritation or fear.

 Loss of wetlands and other native habitats to development, efforts to stabilize water levels, and the impacts of pollution, including introduction of non-native plants and animals, are all changing what Florida is.
 If we want to conserve the true value of what Florida is agencies, corporations, citizens and visitors need to work together as stewards of our living resources and the habitats that support them.

-The conservation land, Florida EcoSafaris at Forever Florida, is the instrument by which the ABC carries out two parts of its three-fold mission: preserving Florida’s natural environment and educating the public about the importance of conservation.
+The conservation land, Forever Florida, Ziplines and Adventures in the Wild, is the instrument by which the ABC carries out two parts of its three-fold mission: preserving Florida’s natural environment and educating the public about the importance of conservation.
 The Crescent J Ranch is a living museum, educating visitors about Florida’s unique ranching heritage and the importance of preserving it – the third part of the ABC mission.